jhaslowh/UFO_Attack/README.md

 - "npc add cow" : add new cow npc to level
 - "npc add hsoldier" : add new heavy soldier npc to level
 - "npc add tank" : add new tank npc to level
+- "npc add turret" : add new turret npc to level

 Commands while in Game Screen
 - "level reset" : reset the current level